What Is Wall Thickness?

 Frequently Asked Questions

-The ideal wall thickness for injection molding typically ranges from 1.5 mm to 4.5 mm, depending on the material.
+A: For most injection molding projects, an ideal wall thickness between 1.5 mm and 4.0 mm balances filling performance, cooling speed, and part strength-though the practical range stretches from 0.6 mm (thin-wall polypropylene packaging) to 6.4 mm (structural housings in glass-filled nylon).
 Polypropylene can work as thin as 0.635 mm, while materials like polycarbonate generally need 1.0-3.8 mm.
 Optimal thickness balances material usage, cycle time, and part strength for the specific application.

 Final Considerations